Total Return for Permanently Endowed Charities

 If the unapplied total return is insufficient, capital losses could deplete it.
 This in turn could prevent the charity from making a transfer to the income funds until such time as the unapplied total return was replenished (i.e. by future capital gains and income).
 If this happened, the charity may have very limited income available for a number of years and may have to curtail its operations.
 It is also possible that capital assets become subject to ‘distressed’ sales at low points in the market.

-We see no immediate signs of this environment changing and as such, the greater flexibility that a total return approach affords is welcome for investment managers.
+The change in the interest rate environment since 2022 reduces the immediate pressure on charities that have not already adopted a total return approach.
+However, overall we see the greater flexibility that a total return approach affords as welcome for investment managers.
 It gives us greater ability to protect the capital on the downside, while also allowing us to find value flexibly.
 Nevertheless, this approach can bring additional complexity for charity trustees and should be considered carefully.
+It does not suit all charities and their trustees.

-This article was originally published in STEP Journal - Nick Murphy, Flexibility vs Complexity, (Issue 1, 2021)
+This article was originally published in STEP Journal - Nick Murphy, Flexibility vs Complexity, (Issue 1, 2021), and has been updated to reflect the changes to the interest rate environment since 2022.

 Disclaimer